rlidwka/jju/README.md

 If `something` meets all rules above.
 Parens and newlines in the example above are carefully placed so comments and another newlines will work properly, so don't look so impressed about that.

+## Options

+parse(string, options):

+stringify(object, options):
+ - ascii - output ascii only (bool, default=false)
+ - indent - indentation (string or number, default='\t')
+ - quote - enquoting char (string, "'" or '"', default="'")

+## Modes of operation

+TODO: not yet working

+- simple:
+	no custom datatypes
+	no .toJSON/.toJSON5
+	for serializing simple json-compatible objects only (i.e. user-generated data)

+- full
+	custom datatypes
+	.toJSON/.toJSON5 present (prototype only)
+	for representing arbitrary data structures as close as possible

+- json:
+	no custom datatypes
+	.toJSON present
+	json compatible

+## Weirdness of JSON5

+ - no elisions, `[,,,] -> [null,null,null]`
+ - `[Object], [Circular]` aren't parsed
+ - no way of nicely representing multiline strings
+ - unicode property names are way to hard to implement